 Cloudways’ holiday marketing campaigns resulted in a 120% increase in free trials.
 Here are some of the reasons why this example works:

 Design: The design and copy are closely linked in this inspirational popup design.
 The blue background evokes the colder weather common at that time of year.
-Blue also evokes trust, and is a subtle way of reinforcing the trustworthiness of the brand.
+Blue also evokes trust and is a subtle way of reinforcing the trustworthiness of the brand.
 The images of Santa, the Christmas tree, and gifts all underline the message.
-And the use of a red button both relates to the seasonal theme, and is designed to get attention.
+The use of a red button both relates to the seasonal theme and is designed to get attention.

 Looking for seasonal popup designs?
 OptinMonster has several ready-to-use holiday popup themes: